r3d3k3r/FlixPix/README.md

 # FlixPix - CS410 Fall 2023 Team Orange
-Repository for the FlixPix website.
+Repository for the FlixPicks website.